mcafzap/2.4GHz-Ampleon-amplifier/README.md

 Output protection is provided by a 100W isolator from Bert Modderman (pe1rki.com) A 30v, 10A supply is required.
-Some parts and advice were provided by Vincent (M0LCR) and Mike (G4VSS)
+Some parts and advice were provided by Vincent (M0LCR) and Mike (G4VSS) I used Kicad to draw/plot the circuit board and had them manufactured by JLCPCB.
+The program was written and tested on TIs Code Composer Studio but Energia may be used.
+The metal work was designed on FreeCAD and made from stock Al rod 10mmx20mm and 2mm thick Al sheet.
+The heatspreader was 10mmx100mmx72mm Cu.
+The Al heatsink was approximately 300mmx250mmx40mm